 1. Tax brackets got wider

-While the rates didn’t change, there was roughly a 7% increase in the brackets, which expanded the amount of taxable income you can have in each tier.
+While the rates didn’t change, there was an increase in the brackets, which expanded the amount of taxable income you can have in each tier.
 You calculate taxable income by subtracting the greater of the standard or itemized deductions from your adjusted gross income.
+For example, the 24% tax rate now applies to single filers with incomes over $100,525 and married filing jointly with incomes over $201,050.

 2. There’s a bigger standard deduction